Time Zones in Indonesia

 how many time zones does Indonesia have?

-Indonesia uses 4 time zone entries: Asia/Jakarta, Asia/Pontianak, Asia/Makassar, and Asia/Jayapura.
-In terms of offsets, these correspond to UTC+7, UTC+7, UTC+8, and UTC+9, so the country operates across three distinct UTC offsets overall.
+Indonesia uses four listed time zone entries on this page: Asia/Jakarta, Asia/Pontianak, Asia/Makassar, and Asia/Jayapura.
+In offset terms, these correspond to UTC+7, UTC+7, UTC+8, and UTC+9, so the country operates across three distinct UTC offsets while using four named time zone entries.

 does Indonesia use daylight saving time?